tulians/aml/README.md

 ```

 #### Perceptron
-Imagine you need to learn a function like AND, OR, NOT, or any linearly separable boolean function, *aml* provides a **Perceptron** that is able to generate a separation surface among both classes.
+Imagine you need to learn a function like AND, OR, NOT, or any linearly separable boolean function, *nnbp* provides a **Perceptron** that is able to generate a separation surface among both classes.
 Taking the AND function as an example, the weights of the separation surface can be coded computed with these few lines:

 ```python
 >>> import perceptron as p